getify/You-Dont-Know-JS/async & performance/ch6.md

 Even if you have some theory where the second or third option is more performant than the first option by a tiny bit, which is dubious at best, the third loop is more confusing since you have to start with `-1` for `i` to account for the fact that `++i` pre-increment is used.
 And the difference between the first and second options is really quite irrelevant.

-It's entirely possible that a JS engine may see a place where `i++`
+It's entirely possible that a JS engine may see a place where `i++` is used and realize that it can safely replace it with the `--i` equivalent, which means your time spent deciding which one to pick was completely wasted and the outcome moot.

 Here's another common example of silly microperformance obsession: